aworld1/plates/README.md

 Plates.js is a simple and intelligent stack tracker that allows you to save space while providing version control functionality for your data.
 It offers a smart way to keep track of changes to objects by storing only the differences between versions, thus minimizing memory consumption.

-## Data Storage in the Plates Library

-The "plates" library optimizes data storage with the `Data` and `Change` classes, ensuring space efficiency, data integrity, and version control functionality.

 ### Data Storage Efficiency

 The `Data` internal class stores raw data for large changes, eliminating overhead and optimizing space usage.
 This class is used for larger changes or new data.